DrKJeff16/Jnvim/README.md

 │   └── util.lua  <== Utilities used in the file above (env checks, etc.)
-├── plugin/  <==  Plugins are configured in this directory │   ├── _spec/  <== Plugin categories are stored here in files serving as categories. `config.lazy` calls this  directory │   │   ├── colorschemes.lua  <== Colorscheme plugins
+├── plugin/  <==  Plugins are configured in this directory │   ├── _spec/  <== Plugin categories are stored here in files serving as categories. `config.lazy` calls this  directory │   │   ├── essentials.lua  <== Essential plugins.
+TREAT THIS ONE WITH CARE
+│   │   ├── colorschemes.lua  <== Colorscheme plugins
 │   │   ├── completion.lua  <== Completion plugins
 │   │   ├── editing.lua  <== Editing enhancement plugins